-Instead of burning glucose and storing fat, the ketogenic diet relies on this production of fat-burning ketones as the main source of energy.
+Instead of burning glucose and storing fat, the ketogenic diet relies on the production of fat-burning ketones as the main source of energy.

-The fewer carbohydrates you eat, the faster it sends your body towards the ideal ketogenic state.
+The fewer carbohydrates you eat, the faster it sends your body toward the ideal ketogenic state.
 But we can’t cut out carbohydrates completely, because our body needs carbohydrates in order to function properly.

 How many carbohydrates can I eat on the ketogenic diet?

 In the ketogenic diet, it is recommended to eat 20-30g net carbs per day, but BodyBuilding magazine says ketosis can be achieved “when you bring your carbohydrate levels to about 50 grams per day or less”.